-I must confess, I was expecting case after glass case of coin collections, endless conveyor belts charged with little pieces of metal and lengthy, technical explanations of the minting process.
-But, although does have coin collections, conveyor belts and lectures, the Royal Mint is a truly fascinating place to visit.
+I must confess, I was expecting case after glass case of coin collections, endless rubber conveyor belts charged with little pieces of metal and lengthy, technical explanations of the minting process.
+But, although it does have coin collections, rubber conveyor belts, and lectures, the Royal Mint is a truly fascinating place to visit.

 The history of Australia’s currency is told through a DVD in the theatrette.
 There displays of coins both ordinary and rare, including the famous 1930 penny in the mint’s display room along with fascinating little anecdotes of fraud and forgery and equally fascinating examples of counterfeit money.